Manuel Margot Preview, Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks second in MLB.
+- The Blue Jays' 3.76 team ERA ranks second among all league pitching staffs.

-- The Blue Jays have a 3.76 team ERA that ranks second among all league pitching staffs.
+- Blue Jays pitchers combine to allow 194 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- Blue Jays pitchers combine to rank 17th in baseball in home runs surrendered (193 total, 1.2 per game).
+- The left-hander's last appearance was on Saturday against the Tampa Bay Rays, when he tossed 4 1/3 innings, surrendering five earned runs while giving up seven hits.

-- The lefty's last appearance was on Sunday against the Tampa Bay Rays, when he threw four innings, surrendering three earned runs while giving up nine hits.
+- In 10 games this season, the 36-year-old has a 3.31 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .242 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.